oldgit/oldgit.github.io/_posts/2015-09-03-a-small-kubernetes-cluster-on-mac-minis.md

 ## DNS setup: Add kube-dns replication controller & service

+Do dns setup.

 ## Run example

+Run example

 ## Node CPU and memory usage

+Kubernetes uses loats of memory and CPU polling the cluster

 ## Conclusions

+Not ready for release - still in beta...